dragondaud/myClock/README.md

 ### Scripts

-install-Arduino.sh will install necessary componants to build myClock on a Linux system.
+install-Arduino.sh will install necessary components to build myClock on a Linux system.

 build.sh will build, and optionally OTA update, myClock on Linux, MacOS or Windows.

+update.sh will update myClock, core, and required libraries.